TGS Co-Sponsorship Grant

 Whether the eligibility criteria have been met.

 Whether The Graduate School is an appropriate source of funding.
-Some funding requests will be rejected on the basis that The Graduate School is not an appropriate source of funds, or the request is for a recurring event and better suited for an annual allocation.
+Some funding requests will be rejected on the basis that The Graduate School is not an appropriate source of funds, expenses are not allowable, or the request is for a recurring event and better suited for an annual allocation.

 The extent to which graduate students and postdoctoral trainees from across academic programs, departments, and disciplines will benefit.